|

 cover possible losses!

-In our discussion, we will focus on sound
+In our discussion, we will

-preemptive bidding theory that balances the risk/reward
+focus on sound preemptive bidding theory that balances the

-relationship of preemptive bidding, i.e., bids that should
+risk/reward relationship of preemptive bidding, i.e., bids

-because we have made a preemptive call, it's not
+just because we have made a preemptive call, it's not

 unreasonable to envision our partner holding a strong hand